LukeShortCloud/rootpages/ansible.md

 3. "Ansible Best Practices."

 ## Command Usage
+Refer to Root Page's "Linux Commands" guide in the "Deployment" section.

 ## Playbooks
 Playbooks organize tasks into one or more YAML files.
 It can be a self-contained file or a large project organized in a directory.
+Official examples can he found here at [https://github.com/ansible/ansible-examples](https://github.com/ansible/ansible-examples).

 ### Playbooks - Directory Structure